WMO Operational Network

 Regional cooperation is critical to making accessible the latest hazard analysis and forecasting information to those countries with fewer resources.
-WMO has promoted strong regional cooperation among Members in terms of meteorological, hydrological and climate services.
+WMO has promoted strong regional cooperation among Members in terms of meteorological, cliamte and hydrological services.
 WMO facilitates information sharing and capacity building through its 30 Regional Training Centres (RTCs).
 Strengthening of these facilities and enhanced cooperation enables NMHSs to provide better information in support of decision-making.

 The RTCs provide equipment, facilities, instruction and training to respond to the needs of each region.
 Through the activities of these centres, NMHSs have received extensive training, ranging from hazard monitoring to issuing of early warnings.

 |© World Meteorological Organization, 7bis, avenue de la Paix, Case postale No. 2300, CH-1211 Geneva 2, Switzerland - Tel.: +41(0)22 730 81 11 - Fax: +41(0)22 730 81 81 Contact us|